SasView/documents/Sasview Roadmap.md

 Task Summary (Subject to the availability of sufficient resources):

-* Complete work on separating out sascalc package (including deployment on pypi)
+* Finish model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
 * Enable computational code to run on clusters and refactor GUI to add an intelligent launcher/scheduler that makes the use of a cluster back end transparent to the user
 * Begin work on implementing headless operation/realtime analysis workflows
 * Finish work to refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms
 * Finish work on architecture manual
+* Finish work on inclusion of PRISM[^9] functionality
+* Expand parallel processing support for multi-GPU, multi-CPU and CPU/GPU computation
 * Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
 * Create at least one more video tutorials
 * Continue implementing further tools/algorithms to aid mutlimodal fitting as appropriate
 * Start including intelligent limits/help (possibly include switch between enforcement and warning only) and explore the use of wizards and AI
 * Continue work on web UI and/or smartphone app
+* Complete implementation of first advanced resolution calculations subject to sufficient community agreement
-* Finish work on O-Z solver
+* Begin work on generic O-Z solver
 * Documentation maintenance and development
 * Add proper Qz support to SasView analysis
-* Finish work on full history stack (Redo/Undo functionality)
 * Finish implementation on tools/algorithms for multimodal fitting
+* Begin work on full history stack (Redo/Undo functionality)
 * Add the usual bug fixes and other minor improvements as time and interest permit

 **Late 2025 - Mid 2026 - Release 6.0**